driesmp/dynamicprefixvici/README.md

 # Building
-Before running build.sh, make sure libvici.h is present, typically shipped with strongSwan.<br/>
+Before building, make sure libvici.h is present, typically shipped with strongSwan.<br/>
 The following command should do the trick: *pkg install strongswan*